yumusubi/atls4519-aai/documentation/01-alt-pong/alt-pong.md

 - [x] Use serial I/O to connect RedBoard inputs to p5.js pong
 - [x] Control the paddle location with the horizontal slide potentiometer
 - [x] Control paddle sizes using momentary buttons to close the circuit
-- [ ] Fit the buttons into "proper" game enclosures
+- [ ] Fit the buttons into "proper" ~~improper~~ game enclosures
   - [ ] Modify a manual balloon inflator to actuate a button press
-  - [ ] Build out an enclosure for a metal stake to poke a button (or build a switch using tinfoil)
+  - [ ] Build out an enclosure for a metal stake to poke a button (or build a switch using tinfoil, maybe even a bigass button that just says 'POP' it)

 ### Stretch Goals

-- [ ] Figure out how to deal with clashing commands to control the platform sizes better
+- [ ] Refine enclosure?

 ---